 This website has been restored and archived for use in Dean Heller's seminar series entitled Unraveling Nutrition Myths.
 This nontraditional full credit course is an example of the university's effort to incorporate internet content into the mainstream curriculum.
 Student may wonder why the icon for the course features the Batman sign.
 Mr. Heller uses many Batman related themes and memes in his lecture because he feels that Batman's philosophy of helping others is key to discovering the most productive route to knowledge.
 It has become a tradition for him to wear a Batman sweatshirt for the first lecture of each semester and students are encouraged to follow suit.
-MoonAtMidnight.com - the Batman apparel store has posted articles on his course and has promoted his efforts to build nutrition awareness in their Eat Smart national campaign to fight obesity.
+MoonAtMidnight.com - the Batman apparel store stocks Batman T shirts and hoodies and has posted articles on his course promoting his efforts to build nutrition awareness in their Eat Smart national campaign to fight obesity.
 Students may download the entire reading list from his university web page.
 It's also available in paper form from his office.
 This series is always overbooked, so students are advised to sign up early.

 For a number of years this was the Anti Aging Nutrition News website created to provide its visitors with the latest research, tips and resources for getting the most out of life after 40

 Content is from the site's 2008 -2012 archived pages.

 If you are over 30, you should be!